Logic » Variables

 • Remove unused variables to keep your project organized.

 Variables allow Talescape to remember what happened and react accordingly.
-They form the backbone of conditions, actions, and every branching path in your story.
+They form the backbone of conditions, actions and every branching path in your story.